-Lumen is a self-custodial crypto wallet designed for actual humans — hold, swap, and spend onchain assets with the simplicity of a banking app and the sovereignty of true key ownership.
+Lumen is a self-custodial crypto wallet designed for people who want financial sovereignty without needing to become blockchain engineers.
+Hold, swap, and spend onchain assets with the interaction simplicity of a banking app — and complete control over your own keys.

 01 — The Problem